Food poisoning leaves thousands of Canadians in a bad way each year. Find out what you can do to limit the damage.

 People sometimes mistakenly believe that food poisoning is caused by overeating.
-In reality, this is completely false.
-Food poisoning is caused by the ingestion of food or beverages contaminated by microorganisms (viruses, bacteria, parasites, mould, algae) or their toxins.
+In fact, this is completely false.
+Food poisoning is caused by the ingestion of food or beverages contaminated by microorganisms (viruses, bacteria, parasites, mould, and algae) or their toxins.
 It is true; however, that after a copious or spicy meal accompanied by flowing glasses of alcohol, this may trigger symptoms resembling those of food poisoning.

 There are several routes of contamination possible, for example:

 - food manipulated or prepared by an infected individual

 - inadequate cleaning or undercooked food

 - food contact with an object (work surface, utensils, dishes, etc.) that has been contaminated by other foods

 The causes of food poisoning